robert/robert.github.com/_posts/2019-01-05-third-party-dream-cookies.md

 ----

 Wendy leaves Malcolm's office.
 She swears off of online retail for good.
-She buys some over-the-counter medication from a major national pharmacy.
+She buys some over-the-counter stress medication from a major national pharmacy.
 The pharmacy sells her loyalty card data to a large online data broker.
 The system continues to work.